wliuseis/srtm2grd/README.md

 where ? can be 4, 5, or 6.

-## notes
+## Notes

 These are still testing scripts.
-If you find any bugs, please mail to me: wliu92@mail.ustc.edu.cn
+If you find any bugs, please mail to me.

+## Log

 Written by: Wei Liu